 "It would be pleasant to think that democracies will always wake up to their threats – internal and external – and heal themselves in good time before it is too late. [...]
 Yet, it is not too late to find public policy solutions which can restore information technologies to their original role of facilitators of democracy rather than their undertakers.
 But the timeframe is closing and we need these solutions sooner rather than later.

-– from the Foreword by Prof. Dr. Jamie Shea, Vesalius College, Brussels
+– from the Foreword by Prof. Dr. Jamie Shea, Brussels School of Governance

 European Integration and Democracy is a double peer-reviewed book series dedicated to the analysis of the challenges to democracy posed by the process of European integration, using interdisciplinary (law, history, political science, etc.) and comparative perspectives.
 Each volume in the series is usually devoted to a single aspect of these challenges.
 The intended readership includes policy makers, legal practitioners, academics and advanced students interested in a critical analysis of the interaction between the European integration and the concept of democracy.